iwehrman/brackets/README.md

 Note: instead of defining `private`, you could just use the standard `origin` reference.

-## Merging brackets changes into master
+## Merging brackets changes into Brackets branch

-We use the `master` branch of this repo to shadow the real Brackets repo.
+We use the `Brackets` branch of this repo to shadow the real Brackets repo.
 No changes should be submitted here, other than those used to merge adobe/brackets.
 If you need to submit a change to adobe/brackets, please do so to the open-source project [Brackets] (https://github.com/adobe/brackets).

 To integrate the latest brackets into this repo, do the following:

-    $ git checkout master
+    $ git checkout brackets
     $ git fetch public
     $ git submodule update --init --recursive
     $ git merge public/master